Scott Dunbier: Career

 At Wildstorm, he also created the Absolute line of hardcover reprints, beginning with Absolute Authority vol. 1 in 2002.

 Dunbier joined IDW Publishing as Special Projects Editor on April 1, 2008.

 He is responsible for creating IDW's award-winning Artist's Edition line of hardcover reprint books.

+In 2023, Scott Dunbier received the Bob Clampett Humanitarian Award at San Diego Comic Con for his work on Comics for Ukraine: Sunflower Seeds.